 - Learn about the customer behavior in your target market.

 You may be encouraged by the volume of cross-border visitors to your online store, but your market research does not stop there.
 It’s great if overseas customers are interested in your products, but are they actually what they want?
 Before entering a market, brands and merchants must invest time learning about the habits, motivations, and preferences of the consumers.
 For example, what details should brands include in their product descriptions to persuade customers to buy in each market?
-Do consumers in that market value pricing, selection, delivery time, or customer service more?
-Understanding the needs of your target clients should outline the entire online experience for your localized e-commerce store.
+Do consumers in that market value pricing, selection,

 - Adopt appropriate technologies.